University of Technology Sydney

 Description

-This subject examines the physiological and biochemical responses and adaptations to exercise with emphasis on training adaptations, muscle metabolism, environmental influences and exercise training methodology.
-The subject focuses on developing a strong theoretical understanding, as well as developing proficiency in evaluating research on human physiological responses to exercise and training.
-The subject also develops students' ability to critique relevant research, apply knowledge and communicate evidence-based recommendations for practice in the sport and exercise sciences.
+This subject examines the physiological and biochemical responses and adaptations to exercise with emphasis on training methodologies, muscle metabolism, and environmental influences.
+The subject focuses on developing a strong theoretical understanding through developing proficiency in evaluating research on human physiological responses to exercise and training.
+The subject also develops students' ability to critique relevant research, apply knowledge, and communicate evidence-based recommendations for practice in the sport and exercise sciences.

 Subject learning objectives (SLOs)